GospelSounders/sabbathschool/03.1901-1910/01.1905/01.quater1/01.lesson1/docs.md

 3. What condition exists where the Spirit of the Lord is?
 2 Cor.
 3:17.
 4. What is Satan's studied plan concerning man?
 2 Peter 2:19.
 Note 1.
 How well has he succeeded?
 5. For what purpose was Christ manifested?
 1 John 3:8.
-6. From what and for what purpose did God deliver Israel ?
+6. From what and for what purpose did God deliver Israel?
 Deut.
 5:15; Ps.
 105:43-45.
 7. What commands were given Israel for the release of Hebrew servants from perpetual servitude?
 Ex.
 21:2; Lev.
 25:39-43.
 8. How were the rights of strangers guarded?
 Ex.
 22:21.
 9. How often was there to be a cancellation of debts, and release for the poor from debt?
 Deut.
 15:7-9.